-Following extensive consultation across government as well as with industry and regulators The Department for Transport this week released new standards to improve safety for taxi and private hire vehicle passengers in England and Wales.
+Following extensive consultation across government as well as with industry and regulators The Department for Transport released new standards in July 2020 aimed at improving safety for taxi and private hire vehicle passengers in England and Wales.

 Transport Secretary Grant Shapps announced the recommendations that include enhanced DBS criminal record checks for drivers every six months.
 However the measures also touched upon the thorny subject of CCTV.
 The industry must consider ways to increase passengers’ safety whilst balancing privacy concerns around the potential use of CCTV.
 The Statutory Standards are clear that authorities should undertake a comprehensive review to assess whether CCTV would be beneficial and proportionate in their area and to take into account potential privacy issues.
 It will be up to licensing authorities to determine if and how CCTV could be deployed.